adrianmartinsen/AustraliaBlog/content/posts/a-week-in-our-new-home/index.md

 Maybe
 the highlight of the week for the kids was getting their scooters.
-Non-electric ones that meas they have to kick with their legs.
+Non-electric ones that means they have to kick with their legs.
 Also, the chance of mortally wounding yourself is lower.
 In Norwegian we would call them kick-bikes as we like to call things what they are.
 But so far the kids, especially Isabelle, has enjoyed scooting around the